stikosek/stikosekutilities/README.md

 # Other
 If you need help or wanna hang out join my [discord server](https://discord.gg/29PAur9AkB)!
-If you really like the cheatz you can [donate](https://ko-fi.com/stikosek)!
+If you really like the cheats you can [donate](https://ko-fi.com/stikosek)!